Nikon Df versus Sony A7R II

 |Sony A7R (⇒ lft | rgt)||Full Frame||36.2||7360||4912||1080/60p||25.6||14.1||2746||95|

-Many modern cameras are not only capable of taking still images, but also of capturing video footage.
+Many modern cameras cannot only take still pictures, but also record videos.
 The A7R II indeed provides for movie recording, while the Df does not.
 The highest resolution format that the A7R II can use is 4K/30p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the A7R II has an electronic viewfinder (2400k dots), while the Df has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
-The following table reports on some other key feature differences and similarities of the Nikon Df, the Sony A7R II, and comparable cameras.
+The table below summarizes some of the other core capabilities of the Nikon Df and Sony A7R II in connection with corresponding information for a sample of similar cameras.
 If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Nikon Df (⇒ rgt)||optical||YES||3.2||921||fixed||no||4000||5.5||no||no|